ncbi/vadr/documentation/build.md

 identically reproduce the VADR 1.0 model library using the steps outlined above.
 This is because `v-build.pl` fetches the current RefSeq annotation data from GenBank when it is run.
-If necessary, contact Eric Nawrocki at eric.nawrocki@nih.gov for additional files needed to reproduce the library exactly.
+If necessary, email eric.nawrocki@nih.gov for additional files needed to reproduce the library exactly.

 However, the library has changed since version 1.0.
 For example, the default set of models included with version 1.1 has 205 total models, not 197.
-To see a list of changes, see the
+To see a list of changes, see the `$VADRMODELDIR/RELEASE-NOTES.txt` file.
+To reproduce it, you would run similar steps to those below but also adding the additional models listed in the `RELEASE-NOTES.txt` file.
-$VADRMODELDIR/RELEASE-NOTES.txt file.

 ### Building the VADR 1.0 library Norovirus models <a name="1.0library-noro"></a>